About Portland, OR

 Popular Destinations in Portland

 Washington Park: This park has a number of tourist attractions which are likely to be appealing to a wide variety of people.
-These include the International Rose Test Garden, a number of museums, and a zoo.
-The park is located on the western side of the city, and is easily accessible by public transport or even on foot.
+These include the International Rose Test Garden, a number of museums and a zoo.
+The park is located on the western side of the city and is easily accessible by public transport or even on foot.
 Most of the attractions in the park can be explored by simply strolling through it.
 The International Rose Testing Garden is one of the most popular destinations for tourists in the park.
-It offers visitors the opportunity to witness new varieties of roses being grown, and to also buy some of the most interesting-looking ones as well.
+It offers them the opportunity to witness new varieties of roses being grown, and to also buy some of the most interesting-looking ones as well.

-The Columbia River Gorge National Scenic Area: This destination can provide remarkable sightseeing experiences for anyone, and especially those who are interested in natural attractions then planning a trip to this facility should definitely be considered.
-There are many viewpoints and hiking trails in the scenic area, and it is conducive to all types of tourists.
+The Columbia River Gorge National Scenic Area: This destination can provide remarkable sightseeing experiences for anyone, and if you are interested in natural attractions then planning a trip to this facility should definitely be considered.
+There are many viewpoints and hiking trails in the scenic area, and it’s conducive to all types of tourists.
 Whether you are a hardcore hiker or simply want a relaxing stroll, the area has it all to offer.

 The Waterfront Park: This is a park that lies west of the banks of the River Willamette.
 It is one of the most popular parks for sightseeing, and is also home to the Oregon Maritime Museum.

 The Portland Japanese Garden: This is a garden that is located in the grounds of an old zoo.
 It is a relatively small garden, but is one of the most beautiful you are likely to ever come across.
 It is a very well laid out garden with carefully selected trees and plants at every turn.
 It also features an excellent ceremonial teahouse.